 6- Engage with your Donors Through your Social Media Channels

-Your donors are very fascinating people, and you should be keeping a check on them via any social media channels where they are the most active.
+Your Retain Donors are very fascinating people, and you should be keeping a check on them via any social media channels where they are the most active.
 You should know how many of your donors are using social media.
 You should ask them if they use social media frequently.
-Consider your donors as a special class of “social media influencers”.
+Consider your Retain Donors as a special class of “social media influencers”.
 You should retweet their content and message them directly when you feel it is necessary to do so.
 This type of cross channel communication will permit you to grow relationships with donors and open new doors to the association.

-7- Retaining Donors is the Responsibility of the Entire Organization
+7- Retain Donors is the Responsibility of the Entire Organization